The Carvalho Boom and the Stages of Quadcopter Flight

 Their first attempt was with a DJI T50, but the boom mount interfered with the stacked rotors, and the atomizer cables were difficult to extend.
 The XAG P150 had fewer cables and only top-mounted rotors, so it was a better fit.
 After experimenting with various materials (PVC was too flimsy, steel too heavy) they mounted a length of ½ inch metal conduit directly under the drone.

 In California, aircraft booms must be limited to 90% of the rotor width (because of rotor tip vortices).
 The greatest span of the rotors was 312 cm (122.8 in), so they made the boom 275 cm (~9 ft) long.
-They spaced the rotary atomizers evenly along the boom every 69 cm (~ 2 ft 3 in), extended the original 30.5 cm (12 in) nozzle cables to 305 cm (10 ft) to reach their respective electronic speed controllers, and plumbed them with 1.25 cm (0.5 in) diameter tubing.
+They spaced the rotary atomizers evenly along the boom every 69 cm (~ 2 ft 3 in), extended the original 30.5 cm (12 in) nozzle cables to 305 cm (10 ft) to reach their respective electronic speed controllers, and plumbed them using 1.25 cm (0.5 in) diameter tubing.

 They flew this first prototype over water sensitive papers.
 Dropping from a 3 m (10 ft) altitude to 2 m (6.6 ft) improved coverage uniformity and resulted in a 10.3 m (34 ft) effective swath width.
 They could see the downwash was interfering with deposition, and while increasing to a larger droplet size helped, it didn’t help enough.
 Then they made some design changes, extending the boom 30.5 cm (12 in) beyond the rotors, and they saw they had something.
 They reached out to Agri-Spray Consulting (Nebraska) and arranged to run a series of Operation S.A.F.E. fly-ins.